HP-IDOL-OnDemand/HPSentimentAnalysis/TUTORIAL.md

 [/code]

 The use of `spring-jdbc` is highlighted on the code.
-The connection is stablished during `createDataSource()` and the query is executed in `jdbcTemplate.queryForList()`.
+The connection is stablished during `createDataSource()`.
+We have a sample method to insert a tweet and another one to execute a query.
+Both method use the same strategy: first, build the query and then, pass the arguments.
+The actual insertion and query are execute by the `jdbcTemplate` object at the end of both methods.

+Notice that in line 41 and 42 we remove the possible escaped character from the tweet's meesage and restore its line breaks in order to store the original message in the database.

+After implementing a method to insert values in our database, we can easily write a `main` application to execute it:

+[code language="java" title="src/main/java/com/lagunex/vertica/Main.java" collapse="true"]

+    // imports are not shown for brevity

+    public class Main {
+        public static void main(String[] args) {
+            Vertica vertica = Vertica.getInstance();
+            Console console = System.console();
+            String line = console.readLine();
+            while (line != null) {
+                vertica.insertTweetRecord(line);
+                line = console.readLine();
+            }
+        }
+    }

+[/code]

 <!-- }}} -->

 <!-- {{{ ## Testing our Vertica service -->
 ## Testing our Vertica service

-We just defined a service that returns the total number of aggregate sentiments (neutral, positive and negative).
-Now we write a test class to verify it. `Vertica` reads the connection parameters `hostname`, `database`, `username` and `password` from System Properties as highlighted in lines 24-30.
+We just defined a service with two methods: one to insert a new tweet and another that returns the total number of aggregate sentiments (neutral, positive and negative).
+Now we write a test class to verify them. `Vertica` reads the connection parameters `hostname`, `database`, `username` and `password` from System Properties as highlighted in lines 24-30.
 During test, we created a `vertica.properties` file where we add this information.
 Notice the `loadSystemProperties()` method that reads the file and save its info as System Properties.

 [code collapse="true" light="true" title="src/test/resources/vertica.properties"]